Crusting Buttercream Frosting Recipe |Great for Cookies|

 Easy Melted Butter Frosting

-- Beat butter (5tbsp, melted and cooled), powdered sugar ( 3cups and 1/2 cup), heavy whipping cream (2-3tablespoons) until smooth, about 2-3 minutes.
+- Beat butter (5tbsp, melted and cooled to room temperature), powdered sugar ( 3cups and 1/2 cup), heavy whipping cream (2-3tablespoons) until smooth, about 2-3 minutes.
 Beat in Vanilla extract (2 teaspoons), Almond Extract (1 teaspoon), and Lemon Extract (1/4 teaspoon).TIP: Almond and Lemon extracts are optional.

 Crusting Buttercream Frosting – Hybrid Frosting